-Crisis" and "The Crossing" agree, after a while, to print a tiny American flag after his name to show that he is not the English Winston?
-And will the accomplished son of Lord Randolph Churchill likewise consent to embellish the title-pages of his books with a small Union Jack lest any should take them for the work of his Amerihis competence and retired.
-Then he decided that the spade was mightlen decided that the spade was mightle than the pen and set himself to become "the first gardener in France."
-Before his time the flowers for Riviera dinner parties had to be imported from Genoa.
-He changed all that, with the result that the Riviera now produces flowers that the Riviera now produces flowers for all Europe and so Karr has his statue-but not as a writer!
-He de-served some kind of a monument, how-ever, if only for his epigrams, which were famous, especially that which he uttered when first it was proposed to abolish capital punishment in France, "The a good plan," he said, "but let Messleurs the assassing commence!"
+his competence and retired.
+Then h decided that the spade was mightien than the pen and set himself to become "the first gardener in France."
+Before "the first gardener in France."
+Before his time the flowers for Riviera dinner parties had to be imported from Genoa He changed all that, with the result He changed all that, with the result that the Riviera now produces flowers for all Europe and so Karr has his statue-but not as a writer!
+He de-served some kind of a monument, however, if only for his epigrams, where famous, especially that which which uttered when first it was proposed t abolish capital punishment in France "Tis a good plan," he said, "bu let Messieurs the assassing commence!
 HAYDEN CHURCH.
+France "bu